 Once again there is a strong and supportive company of actors with notable appearances by Jim Hooper as a manipulative Archbishop, Jane Laportaire (in an all too brief appearance) as a passionate Queen Isobel, Robert Gilbert as a preening Dauphin and Simon Yadoo as a comically incomprehensible Captain Jamy.
 Joshua Richards continues his good work as Bardolph before picking up the challenge of Welsh windbag Fluellen – a great interpretation.
 Antony Byrne seems to have toned things down as the irrepressible Pistol; he’s certainly had a haircut!
 The most notable innovation is Oliver Ford Davies as the play’s Chorus.
 He plays the part as a becardiganed professor guiding us through the intricacies of the English claim to the French crown and the subsequent invasion of France culminating in the Battle of Agincourt.
 Nowhere is the dialogue crisper and clearer than in this actor’s capable hands.

 There were points at which I felt there needed to be more of a sense of huge armies colliding – simply having a few more bodies onstage might have helped though budgetary considerations probably precluded this.
 The whole business with disguises and exchanged gloves also gets a little tedious and makes one question whether the King has altogether abandoned his old japes.
 I’ve always felt that this seems incongruous in the setting of a bloody battlefield just as the dead are being enumerated.
-I could also learn to live with whole Pistol/Fluellen and the leeks situation.
+I could also learn to live without the whole Pistol/Fluellen and the leeks situation.
 However, the intention clearly being to give as full account of Shakespeare’s original as possible, I suppose cutting some of this was never going to happen.

 I’ve had an interesting three days following the overarching plotline of this trilogy of plays which have showed the RSC at its strength.
 Though it will probably be some while before I want to watch Henry V again, renewing my acquaintance with it has confirmed why it is so frequently the history of choice .
 The broad sweep of its canvas makes it so much more than just a series of medieval battles and it does show Shakespeare at the top of his game – “the brightest heaven of invention”, indeed.